DarrenLloydMoty/airbnb-clone-project/README.md

 ### 4. Security Specialist
 Implements application-level and API security.
 Focuses on authentication, authorization, encryption, rate limiting, and vulnerability assessments.

+## Feature Breakdown

+### 1. User Management
+Handles user registration, login, profile updates, and account security.
+Supports authentication and role-based access control for hosts and guests.

+### 2. Property Management
+Allows hosts to list properties with details such as price, availability, amenities, and images.
+Includes functionality to edit, update, or delete listings.

+### 3. Booking System
+Enables users to search for properties by location, date, or price.
+Supports making, modifying, and canceling bookings while managing property availability.

+### 4. Review and Rating System
+Guests can leave reviews and star ratings for properties they’ve stayed in.
+Hosts can view feedback, helping build trust and improve quality.

+### 5. Payment Integration
+Securely processes user payments and handles booking charges.
+May include support for transaction history and refunds, integrating with external payment APIs.

+### 6. Admin Dashboard (Optional but realistic)
+Provides admin users with analytics and tools to manage users, listings, and reported issues within the system.

 ### 5. Project Manager / Team Lead
 Coordinates the team, sets milestones, tracks progress, and ensures timely delivery.
 Acts as a bridge between the technical team and stakeholders, ensuring clear communication and accountability.